-The main attention is concentrated on the design where stages are carried out separately as the UI design can be developed only after finished UX design.
+The main attention is concentrated on the design, where stages are carried out separately, as the UI design can be developed only after the finished UX design.
 Therefore, the answer to “how long does it take to design an app?” will depend on the following stages.

 UX Design – 2 – 3 weeks

-The UX designers decide how the user interface will work, which screens and buttons to add as long as user experience is determined by simple and clear app navigation.
+The UX designers decide how the user interface will work and which screens and buttons to add as long as the user experience is determined by simple and clear app navigation.

-UX design provides the special brief preview of the future apps and 2-3 weeks are usually required to plan all the functionality.
-In this particular case, UX designers will think how to categorize the offers to ease the restaurant search or add buttons “pay” and “save the card” for the screen with payment options to simplify the payment procedure and so on.
+UX design provides a special brief preview of the future apps, and 2-3 weeks are usually required to plan all the functionality.
+In this particular case, UX designers will think about how to categorize the offers to ease the restaurant search or add buttons “pay” and “save the card” for the screen with payment options to simplify the payment procedure and so on.

 UI Design – 3 – 4 weeks

 While UX designers are working on the way how the app works for the clients, UI designers are working on the way it looks to them.
-The UI design stage is 3-4 weeks long as the designers create an exceptional and attractive interface of your application.
+The UI design stage is 3-4 weeks long as the designers create an exceptional and attractive interface for your application.
 Designing the buttons and sliders is not the end at all.
 Presentation is everything in hospitality.
-In our case with the food delivery service, UI designer will be also responsible for creating a set of rules or brand books, in other words, that should be applied to the depiction of the items in the catalog.
-This is required in order to make sure that the application’s design is flexible enough and there won’t be any issues with adding new items to the list of the products.
+In our case with the food delivery service, the UI designer will also be responsible for creating a set of rules or brand books; in other words, that should be applied to the depiction of the items in the catalog.
+This is required in order to make sure that the application’s design is flexible enough and that there won’t be any issues with adding new items to the list of products.